What is it like Working at Indigo as a university graduate?

 By Dylan Griffiths, Marketing Executive

-In April 2021, after 18 months working at Indigo, I transitioned from the NOC to the Marketing Team to pursue my long-term career-based goals.
+In April 2021, after 18 months working at Indigo, I transitioned from the Service Desk to the Marketing Team to pursue my long-term career-based goals.
 I joined at an exciting time, where the company was transitioning through a rebrand and marketing was the driving force behind this process.
 Even within the first weeks, I gained fantastic insight to see the companies’ ambitions matched through a big rebrand.

 Being part of this process also allowed me to enhance my marketing knowledge picked up through my University studies, as well as pick up new skills by learning new things on a the job.
 The whole opportunity and process of progression is something I am very grateful for, as it really does make you feel like a big part of where the company is going.